-Immediately after the induction procedure, participants performed a gambling task based upon the gains task of Madan et al. (2014) and Ludvig et al. (2015).
-On each of 100 trials, participants chose between two doors which both yielded real-monetary rewards.
-One of the doors was safe and always yielded a reward of 1.25 cents, while the other door was designated as the “risky” door and had a 50% chance to give 2.5 cents and a 50% chance to yield nothing.
-After choosing a door, participants were shown the reward they received from that door.
-Participants were not told beforehand the possible outcomes associated with each door; they had to learn the task
+Immediately after the induction procedure, participants performed the gain-version of the gambling task used by Madan et al. (2014).
+In general, over 100 trials, participants were presented with two doors that both yielded real-monetary rewards.
+One of the doors was considered “safe” and always yielded a reward of 1.25 cents, while the other door was designated as the “risky” door and had a 50% chance to give a higher reward in the context of the experiment (2.5 cents) and a 50% chance to yield no reward (see figure 1B).
+After choosing a door, participants were shown the reward they received from that door on that particular trial.
+Participants were not told beforehand the possible outcomes associated with each door.
+Put another way, the participants had to learn the outcomes associated with each door as they made decisions during the task.

-from their own experience.
-Participants performed 100 trials of the gambling task per session.

-Previous studies using similar gambling tasks reveal that initial outcomes carry a disproportionately large influence on further decisions (Shteingart et al., 2013).
-In this experiment, each participant received an equal amount of good and bad outcomes when choosing the gamble for the first four times.
-Accordingly, we controlled the first four outcomes participants obtained when choosing the risky door: They received one of the following patterns: win-loss-win-loss (the “first-win” condition) or loss-win-loss-win (the “first-loss” condition).
-The first outcome manipulation allowed us to systematically evaluate the impact of the very first outcome on risk preferences while controlling for the overall probability of wins and losses in the first four trials.
+Across participants we manipulated the outcome information learned from first four trials of the experiment were good or bad outcomes, such that half of the participants where given a “first win” trial order (win-loss-win-loss and the other half were given a first-loss trial order (loss-win-loss-win).
+This “first outcome” manipulation allowed us to systematically evaluate the impact of the very first outcome on risk preferences while

 Memory Recall

-Immediately after the choice task, we assessed participants by asking them what was the first outcome that came to their mind when thinking about the risky door, following the procedure from Madan et al. (2014).
-Participants were shown each of the two doors, in random order, and asked what was the first outcome that occurred to their mind when seeing them.
-This allowed to see whether the experimental manipulations influence participants’ memories of the outcomes they received in the task, and if the memory of the outcomes guided behavior.
-Immediately following the recall task, participants were instructed to draw the two doors to the best they could remember with a paper and pencil and label the colors.
+Immediately after the gambling task, particiapnts were asked to report the first outcome that came to their mind when thinking about the risky door, following the procedure from Madan et al. (2014).
+Participants were shown each of the two doors, in random order, and were asked to indicate the first outcome that came to mind when seeing each door.
+This manipulation allowed us to examine the influence participants’ explicit memory of the outcomes they received in the task on behavior.
+After reporting these outcomes, participants were instructed to draw the two doors to the best they could remember with a paper and pencil and label the colors.

 Data Analysis

-To compare risk preferences across conditions, we computed the mean level of risk from trial 40 onward for each participant (Madan et al., 2014).
+To compare risk preferences across induction groups (episodic versus control), we computed the mean level of risk excluding the first 24 trials (Madan et al., 2013; Ludvig et al., 2014).
 Excluding early trials allowed us to compare decisions that were made after having sufficient prior experience with the task.
 Risk preferences across groups were compared by conducting ANOVAs upon proportions of risky choices.
 Learning effects were tested using mixed-effects logistic regressions with random intercepts and slopes for each participant.
 This was done using the lme4 package (Pinheiro & Bates, 2000) for the R programming language.

 Reinforcement Learning (RL) Model